-September is a lovely month for freshly picked apples, apple cider, and these delicious Cinnamon Apple Cider Donuts!
-Loaded with real apple cider, apple sauce, and sweetened with coconut sugar, these apple cider donuts are deliciously baked then topped with a cinnamon-sugar coating making them truly taste like the season!
+Fall is a lovely time for freshly picked apples, apple cider, and these delicious Cinnamon Apple Cider Donuts!
+These apple cider donuts are baked with real apple cider and apple sauce, then topped with a cinnamon-sugar coating, making them a delicious seasonal treat.
 YUM!

-These apple cider donuts get their moist, extra fluffy texture and slightly tangy flavor from the actual apple cider.
+These apple cider donuts get their moist, and extra-fluffy texture with slightly tangy flavor from the actual apple cider.

 They are positively delicious!